 Turbine components and heavy equipment will most likely travel to site from the Port of Brisbane via Toowoomba, Miles and Wandoan along the Warrego and Leichhardt highways.

-Where required Windlab will fund upgrades to state and local roads to facilitate the safe and efficient transport of large components.
+Where required, Windlab will support upgrades to state and local roads to facilitate the safe and efficient transport of large components.
 A Traffic Management Plan will be developed in consultation with the Queensland Department of Transport and Main Roads and local councils to minimise impacts to road users, maintain access to properties, manage traffic flows.

 We understand that managing traffic impacts is important.
 We are committed to working will local authorities to minimise the potential temporary impacts to road users.